mibur1/psy111/book/introduction/4_Scientific_Comp/1_numpy.md

 ## Arrays

-In fields like neuroscience datasets can be large and often have more than two dimensions.
+In fields like neuroscience, datasets can be large and often have more than two dimensions.
 For example, think of an fMRI scan composed of individual voxels (cubes) in three-dimensional space.
 And naturally, if you obtained more than one fMRI scan over time, you might have this as a fourth dimension.
 In such cases, **n-dimensional arrays** are a good way of storing and handling your data, as they do so as a single object.
 In any case, arrays are *contiguious*, meaning they have no "holes" and *homogenous*, meaning they only consist of a single data type.

 ```{figure} ../../../_static/figures/cubes.png
 ---